megansquire/dliveProjectData/README.md

 Due to a [bug](https://cloud.google.com/sql/docs/mysql/known-issues) in the cloud storage export routine, NULL fields in the original database were converted to ```"N,```.
 This string should be interpreted as NULL.

 ## Table: transactions
-File: transactions.csv.gz.
+File: transactions-aa.csv.gz (also includes -ab, -ac, -ad, -ae).
 There are 1,048,753 transactions in this data set.
 There are 6 types of transactions:
 * Cash In (count: 28200)
 * Cash Out (count: 3261)
 * Donation In (count: 965344)